Ducal Palace of Parma: The last Farneses - Shifting attention

 In 1622, Cardinal-Regent Odoardo Farnese (1573–1626) appointed the Roman architect Girolamo Rainaldi (1570–1655) as the new court architect.
-His first objective was to complete the Pilotta with a grand Baroque facade to the east, topped by a very tall central tower.
+His first objective was to complete the Pilotta with a grand Baroque façade to the east, topped by a very tall central tower.
 However, nothing was ultimately achieved, leaving the Palazzo della Pilotta as a large unfinished building, the result of contradictory projects, which was never inhabited by the ducal family and was destined for ancillary services.

 The last dukes of the Farnese house also failed to remove the Dominican monks from the monastery of San Pietro Martire, which was supposed to be demolished for the continuation of the works.
-Also, they shifted their building activities to ducal palace of Colorno and the Rocca Sanvitale in Sala Baganza.
+Also, they shifted their building activities to the Ducal Palace of Colorno and the Rocca Sanvitale, Sala Baganza.

-Transformations in the Pilotta and the ducal palace, still a heterogeneous mix of several buildings, focused mainly on the interior, adapting the spaces for ceremonial and daily life and to display the magnificent art collection and library of the Farnese.
+Transformations in the Pilotta and the ducal palace focused mainly on the interior, adapting the spaces for ceremonial and daily life and to display the art collection and library of the Farnese.

 After the death of the last duke, Antonio Farnese, in 1731, the duchy was inherited by the Infante Charles of Spain (1716-1788), son of Spanish Queen Elisabeth Farnese (1692–1766).
 Becoming the king of Naples in 1734, Charles ordered the transfer of the fabulous collections of the Farnese to Naples between 1735 and 1738.
 They are currently exhibited in the Museo di Capodimonte and in the National Archaeological Museum.